- About Council

 What’s next

-The wastewater pipe will also be laid across the Mill Road/old highway roundabout.
-This stage of works is due to begin in September and is expected to take three months.
-This work will involve rebuilding the roundabout.
+In mid-September, the wastewater pipeline on Mill Road will reach the old state highway.
+This stage of works is expected to take three months and will involve rebuilding the roundabout.

 Background